 Before Helping Hands, Rucker taught public school in Temple, TX from 2006-08 and served as a Journeyman with the International Mission Board in Mali, from 2003-05.

-Rucker has a BA in Biblical Studies from Dallas Baptist University (2003) and received his Masters of Social Work from the Diana R. Garland School of Social Work at Baylor University in 2016.
+Rucker has a BA in Biblical Studies (’03) and received his Masters of Social Work from the Diana R. Garland School of Social Work at Baylor University in 2016.
+Since fall of 2016, he has taught as a part-time faculty member with Baylor University’s Diana R. Garland School of Social Work.

 Rucker has been involved with the Texas Christian Community Development Network for 8 years, as a participant and workshop leader for No Need Among You.